gale13/GEM/README.md

 File: network/gennet.py

 Output: network.gml
-## Parameters

-N: The number of nodes

-p: The probability of connecting any two nodes
+Parameters: N (the number of nodes), p (the probability of connecting any two nodes)

 # Acknowledgements
 This project uses some of the source code from the following repositories: